DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.

-# Solutions Engineer - Jerome Klodzinski - jp.klodzinski (at) gmail (dot) com - Company "Datadog Recruiting Candidate"
+# Solutions Engineer - Jerome Klodzinski
+## jp.klodzinski (at) gmail (dot) com - Company used "Datadog Recruiting Candidate"

 ## Level Zero - Prerequisites